xmake-io/xmake/README.md

 Xmake is an automatic cross-platform build tool.

+It is similar to cmake, automake, premake, but more convenient and easy to use.

 features
 --------

-1. create c/c++ projects
+1. create projects and supports many project templates
+2. support c/c++, objc/c++, swift and assembly language
-2. automatically probe the host environment and configure project
+3. automatically probe the host environment and configure project
-3. build and rebuild project
+4. build and rebuild project
-4. clean generated target files
+5. clean generated target files
-5. package the project targets automatically
+6. package the project targets automatically
    - *.ipa for ios
    - *.apk for android
    - *.pkg for library